Jake Guentzel: Pittsburgh Penguins (2016–2024)

 Guentzel began the 2017–18 season in the NHL, putting up a career high 48 points in 82 games to help the Penguins qualify for the 2018 Stanley Cup playoffs.
 During the first round of the playoffs, Guentzel recorded four goals in an 8–5 Game 6 win over the Philadelphia Flyers.
 He became the third Penguins player to record four goals in a playoff game, behind Mario Lemieux and Kevin Stevens.
+Advancing past the Flyers, they were eliminated by the Washington Capitals in six games in their best-of-seven series.
+In all 12 playoff games, Guentzel scored 10 goals and 11 assists for 21 points.

 The 2018–19 season marked the last year Guentzel was on his entry level rookie contract.
 The Penguins began the season with a slow start, landing near the bottom of the league in early November.
 On November 24, 2018, Guentzel recorded his first regular season hat trick in a 4–2 win over the Columbus Blue Jackets.
 The following month, on December 27, the Penguins re-signed Guentzel to a five-year, $30 million contract.
 Guentzel recorded his second regular season hat trick in a 7–4 win over the Anaheim Ducks on January 11, 2019.
 His hat trick was the first by a Penguins player ever against the Anaheim Ducks.
 After a two-goal game the following night against the Los Angeles Kings, Guentzel was named the NHL's Third Star of the Week.
+He recorded a four-point game on March 2, scoring two goals and adding two assists in a 5–1 victory over the Montreal Canadiens.
+He finished the regular season with 40 goals and 76 points in 82 games.
+The Penguins made the 2019 Stanley Cup playoffs and faced the New York Islanders in the first round.
+However, the first line, of which Guentzel and linemate Sidney Crosby were the key components, failed to score, and the Penguins were eliminated in a four-game sweep.
+Guentzel scored just once in the series.